zjleblanc/ansible-eda-demos/docs/expand_disk_space.md

 AWS Housekeeping
 -  Create an AWS keypair for the machine you will use to conduct this demo.
 To simulate a "full disk", you will want to be able to quickly SSH and run a command.
 -  Create a VPC with a public subnet - keep the architecture simple
--  Ensure the Security Group associated with your public subnet allows SSH traffic (TCP/22)
+-  Ensure the Security Group associated with your public subnet allows
+   -  SSH traffic (TCP/22)
+   -  HTTPS traffic (TCP/443)

 Now you can navigate to EC2 -> Instances -> Launch Templates -> Create Launch Template